The best Baby Gifts – That Are actually Affordable!

 My only complaint about this sling – and pocket slings in general – is that it doesn’t support a tiny baby’s head very well.

-I promise I won’t be as wordy about the rest of the stuff on this list. 😉
+I promise I won’t be as wordy about the rest of this list. 😉

 Carseat Canopy

 You know the drill.
-You’ve gotta get your baby to the car, but it’s super cold, or windy, or she is asleep, and the sun between house and car is going to wake her up.
+You’ve gotta get your baby to the car, but it’s super cold or windy, or she is asleep, and the sun between the house and car will wake her up.

-Yeah, not cool.
-That’s what makes this carseat canopy so great – it protects against gusts of cold, and sunshine, and makes your baby more comfortable!
+Yeah, it’s not cool.
+That’s what makes this carseat canopy so great – it protects against gusts of cold and sunshine and makes your baby more comfortable!

 Nursing Pillow

-In all honesty a nursing pillow just wasn’t for me.
-I wish it was – a pillow would have made things easier – but I’m so long wasted, it would have taken two of them to do me any good. 😛
+In all honesty, a nursing pillow just wasn’t for me.
+I wish it were – a pillow would have made things easier – but I’m so long-waisted, it would have taken two of them to do me any good. 😛

-That said, a nursing pillow is a great gift for moms who plan to nurse, and most of my friends, and even my sisters love them!
+That said, a nursing pillow is an excellent gift for moms who plan to nurse, and most of my friends and even my sisters love them!

 Breast Pads

-You may want to save these for moms you know really well, because it’s a bit of a personal gift, but man, are breast pads a must for new, nursing moms!
+You may want to save these for moms you know really well because they’re a bit of a personal gift, but man, are breast pads a must for new nursing moms!

 Diapers

-Quick Tip: SmartiPants sells “seconds” which are about half the price, making them even more affordable!
-Buying seconds may be somewhat of a risk, and you don’t get to pick the colors, but my experience has been really good – the only defects have been slightly skewed stitching.
+Quick Tip: SmartiPants sells “seconds,” which are about half the price, making them even more affordable!
+Buying seconds may be somewhat risky, and you don’t get to pick the colors, but my experience has been really good – the only defects have been slightly skewed stitching.

 Nursing Tanks